Built to Last - Chapter One

 Jeff doesn’t answer, his earbuds must pump music at volume Obnoxious.
 Every gym has a Jeff.
 The guy who doesn’t wait his turn patiently, the guy who doesn’t wipe down his equipment after sweating on it, the guy who shaves his pubes in the shower.

 Still in my push-up position, I walk myself backward from under his swinging body.
-The last thing I need to be is a patient in my own clinic when he forgets that I’m beneath him and lets go of the bar.
+The last thing I need to be is a patient in my own clinic when he lets go of the bar, forgetting that I’m beneath him.

 “See you tomorrow.”
 I tap the front desk twice on the way out, encouraging Cassidy to look up from the video of her favourite fitness influencer.